Business Finance

 ANSWER.
 In this scenario, profit is more important than cash flow.

-Your business will operate the length of this contract with a negative cash flow and will only stand to earn a profit once the contract has closed—sometime within 45 days after completion.
-You need to complete the job for less than what you are charging the client to turn a profit or you will finish the contract with a net loss.
+Your business will have negative cash flow throughout this contract and will only make a profit once the contract is closed, which will happen within 45 days after completion.
+You need to complete the job for less than what you are charging the client to turn a profit, otherwise, you will end up with a net loss.
+Focus on keeping your expenses down to ensure profitability once the job is completed, regardless of the payment terms or the type of business you run.

 Next